AndrewOnozuka/cse15l-lab-reports/lab-report-1-week-2.md

 1. Let's first begin by installing VScode!
 VScode is short for Visual Studio Code, and it a source-code editor made my Microsoft.

-2. [Use this link to download VScode!](https://code.visualstudio.com/download) Make sure you download the right version for your operating system (macOS, Windows, Linux)
+2. [Use this link to download VScode!](https://code.visualstudio.com/download) Make sure you download the right version for your operating system. (macOS, Windows, Linux)

 ![Screenshot](https://github.com/andrewonozuka/cse15l-lab-reports/blob/main/Screen%20Shot%202022-04-08%20at%2009.22.27.png?raw=true)